Do I dare ask,

 In my posture?

-I know you can’t continue like this
+I know you can’t continue like this,

-But I think I can do something about it
+But I think I can do something about it,

-And you know you can’t
+and you know you can’t.

-Right now
+Right now.

-Can I accept you
+Can I accept you,

-Without picturing a different you
+without picturing a different you?

 A you,

-who does not smell, overdosing me on repulsion
+who doesn’t smell; overdosing me on repulsion.

-Realized I am powerless to change anything in the moment
+realizing I am powerless to change you?

-For who you are
+for who you are;

-Longing for someone to look beyond the surface, the mechanisms you have built
+longing for someone to look beyond the surface, the mechanisms you have built—

-To ward off the enemy
+to ward off the enemy,

 My intolerance

-My methods
+My methodology

 My rules